awcodes/Matinee/README.md

 ## Custom Providers

-Matinee comes with a Provider for YouTube and Vimeo, but you can add your own by creating a class and passing it into the `providers` modifier on the field.
+Matinee comes with a Provider for YouTube, Vimeo and Tiktok, but you can add your own by creating a class and passing it into the `providers` modifier on the field.

 ```php
 use Awcodes\Matinee\Providers\Concerns\IsMatineeProvider;